LPology/Simple-Ajax-Uploader/README.md

 For multiple file uploads, we use an additional function: `setProgressContainer(elem)`.
 This function designates an element to be removed from the DOM after the upload is completed.

-In the example, the element designated to be removed with `setProgressContainer()` is the outer container for the progress elements.
+In the example, the element set to be removed with `setProgressContainer()` is the outer container for the progress elements.
 As a result, progress bars will be removed from the DOM after each upload is completed.

 ### Cross-browser Progress Support - How it Works ###